geoserver/geoserver.github.io/_posts/2025-01-27-geoserver-2-26-2-released.md

 ## File System Sandbox Isolation

-File system sandbox is used to GeoServer Administrators, and Workspace Administrators to specified file folders.
+A file system sandbox is used to limit access for GeoServer Administrators and Workspace Administrators to specified file folders.

 * A system sandbox is established using ``GEOSERVER_FILESYSTEM_SANDBOX`` application property, and applies to the entire application, limiting GeoServer administrators to the ``<sandbox>`` folder, and individual workspace administrators into isolated ``<sandbox>/<workspace>`` folders.